deshi-basara/glftv-video-processor-web/README.md

 glftv-video-processor-web
 =========================

-Video-processing webinterface written with Angularjs (client) and Sailsjs (server) for converting video-files into the web-video-formats used by [GLFtv.de](http://glftv.de/).
+Video-processing webinterface written with Angularjs (client) and Sailsjs (server) for transcoding video-files into the web-video-formats used by [GLFtv.de](http://glftv.de/).

 ===================